 Chelsea’s Frank Lampard is the latest big name to be linked with a move to China, with an unnamed club reportedly offering £250,000 after tax to the Pensioners talisman as a weekly wage.

 Didier Drogba made the headlines recently after he moved to Shanghai only weeks after lifting the Champions League with Chelsea.
-The Ivorian was greeted in Shanghai Pudong Airport by a horde of vocal Shenhua supporters covered in face paint and waving flags and banners.
+The Ivorian was greeted in Shanghai Pudong Airport by a horde of vocal Shenhua supporters covered in face paint and waving seas of vinyl flags and banners.
+(I guess vinyl banners are more cost effective or cheaper to make – since they hand them out for free at the entrance for each team’s fans.)

 Drogba’s two-and-a-half year contract with the Chinese club represents not only the final phase of his playing career but a new phase in the world of football transfers.
 Shenhua are reportedly paying the 34-year-old £9.7million per year, totalling to a whopping £187,000 weekly wage for the striker.